 There are two choices that will be made by the surveyor on what replastering should be carried out and these are traditional render or modern membranes.

 Traditional Render- Sand and cement will be applied to repair any holes and joints.
 This particular method is not usually favored by many damp proofing companies due to the many disadvantages it has compared to using a damp proof membrane.

 The only real advantage is that it is less inexpensive to use compared to membranes.
 The problem with traditional render though is that it is slow to dry and the walls will remain cold.

-Plastic Lining Membrane- Damp proofing membrane, as it is also known as, is a plastic sheet on a roll is applied onto the floor or wall which provides protection against any future potential damp problems.
+Plastic Lining Membrane- Damp proof membrane, as it is also known as, is a plastic sheet on a roll is applied onto the floor or wall which provides protection against any future potential damp problems.
 One of the main advantages of using a membrane is that there is no real drying time.

 The installation process is relatively simple for the technician to implement.
 Compared to the traditional render, the surface will remain warm so it will also be less prone to condensation problems.

 Contacting a Specialist in Replastering Walls

 If you concerned that your property is suffering from damp walls and need some specialist advice on which replastering method should be carried out, then do not hesitate to contact Timberwise.